SergeTkach/codeigniter4-advanced-app/README.md

 3. Run `php spark migrate -all`.

+## Usage

+If you don't receive verification email, you can create verification link manually:

+/user/verifyEmail/<id>/<email_verification_token>

 ## Server Requirements

 PHP version 7.2 or higher is required, with the following extensions installed: